Skip to main content

 1. Clone the cross-border-payments-solana solution

-2. Create a Dfns organization if you don’t have one already, and note the organization ID
+2. Create a DFNS organization if you don’t have one already, and note the organization ID

 4. Create 2 wallets: Bank and Receiver on Solana Devnet